Denis Aslangil (PI)

 Ahmet Furkan Kula

-Ahmet is a first-year Ph.D. student.
+Ahmet is a second-year Ph.D. student in Mechanical Engineering, Colorado School of Mines.
 His research interests include Computational Fluid Dynamics (CFD) of turbulent flows, parallel coding and computing, and high-order schemes for CFD.
 He has Bachelor's in Mechanical Engineering and Physics from Bogazici University.
 His hobbies are running, hiking, and reading books on different physics topics.

 LinkedIn: https://www.linkedin.com/in/ahmet-furkan-kula-80525b15a/